-The vast suite of materials and resources ensures that there is a consistent, core provision with regard to curriculum, but that individual schools are free to decide how best to bring their design to life in a classroom.
+The vast suite of materials and resources ensures a consistent, core provision concerning the curriculum.
+Still, those individual schools are free to decide how best to bring their design to life in a classroom.
 It really is the best of both worlds.

 Using Sonar Curriculum leaves leaders free to lead and teachers free to teach.
-Workload is reduced, staff well-being is improved and, crucially, outcomes for children are maximised.
+The workload is reduced, staff well-being is improved, and, crucially, outcomes for children are maximised.

 Moreover, the features and structure of the digital platform address the three elements of Ofsted’s ‘quality of education’ judgement – intent, implementation and impact – ensuring that schools and Trusts are prepared for any external scrutiny.

-With regard to data collection and assessment, all of the Sonar Curriculum objectives can be found within Juniper’s trackers – OTrack, Target Tracker, Classroom Monitor and Pupil Asset – and also form the basis of our next-generation, best-of-breed assessment system, Sonar Tracker.
+Regarding data collection and assessment, all of the Sonar Curriculum objectives can be found within Juniper’s trackers – OTrack, Target Tracker, Classroom Monitor and Pupil Asset – and form the basis of our next-generation best-of-breed assessment system, Sonar Tracker.

 The result is a fully aligned, fully integrated solution to all your curriculum needs.